Friar-Festus/embedded_programming_course/README.md

 ### Lesson 2 - Flow of Control

+<u>**Copying Projects:**</u> This is slightly more complicated when using CCS than it is with EWARM.
+The procedure goes something like this, assuming Win10:
+- Navigate to the workspace folder in File Explorer
+- Copy the `lesson1` folder and rename it to `lesson2`
+  - I've been copying the last lesson to the next one, i.e. lesson[x] to lesson[x+1]
+- Open the new folder, then open `.cproject` and `.project` and change all occurrences of e.g. "lesson1" to "lesson2" in each file
+- Save the modified `.cproject` and `.project`
+- With the overall workspace open in CCS, click <u>F</u>ile &rarr; Import...
+- Select "CCS Projects" &rarr; <u>N</u>ext >
+- Click B<u>r</u>owse... next to Select s<u>e</u>arch-directory:
+- You should already be in the correct folder - if not, navigate to the workspace folder
+- Select the "new" project, then click <u>F</u>inish

 ### Lesson 3 - Variables and Pointers

 ### Lesson 4 - Blinking the LED